Introduction

 3. WALKING_UPSTAIRS -> WALKING.

-RF reduces the same corridors, which indicates shared ambiguity zones with stronger suppression by tree-based partitioning in this feature geometry.
+RF reduces the same corridors.
+That is telling: the ambiguity zones are shared, but tree-based partitioning suppresses them more aggressively in this particular feature geometry.

 Error Topology and Boundary Geometry